randycoulman/SUnitTools-AutoTest/README.md

-listens for announcements from a `ChangeSetListener`, asks a `BuildSuite` to create a test suite, and then runs it using `SuiteRunner`.  `SuiteRunner` reports its progress by asking `AutoTestAnnouncer` to announce various progress announcements.  a `MethodHitCounter` (a `MethodWrapper`) is installed for the duration of the test run to report a `HitCount` for the changed method.
+listens for announcements from a `ChangeSetListener`, asks a `BuildSuite` to create a test suite, and then runs it using `SuiteRunner`.  `SuiteRunner` reports its progress by asking `AutoTestAnnouncer` to announce various progress announcements.
+A `MethodHitCounter` (a `MethodWrapper`) is installed for the duration of the test run to report a `HitCount` for the changed method.
 An `AutoTestResults` contains the final results of the test run.